BT 700 BIKEPACKING

 Difficulty

 The Over the Loon route should be considered a fairly demanding route with a number of rugged sections and also a sizable amount of elevation gain.
 There is very little flat terrain to be found on this route.
 There are also some areas, notably the ride through the south of Algonquin and the trip in the Haliburton Forest where cell service is non-existent and self-sufficiency is key.
-For the most part, there are resupply and accommodation options at regular intervals of the route.
+For the most part, there are resupply and accommodation options at regular intervals along the route.
+The route files list numerous places to sleep and eat.

 Trip Duration